Mortgage

 You’ll have to deal with contractors and inspectors.
 Most renovation loan programs require you to work with a licensed contractor, and some require a government inspector.
 This may add to the complexity of getting your project done in a timely manner.

 Do I know what I want?
 Renovations involve a lot of choices.
-Think about whether you’re ready to work on a design for your new home or you’d rather pick one that’s move-in ready.
+Think about whether you’re ready to work on a design for your new home or if you’d rather pick one that’s move-in ready.

 Do I qualify for the loan?
-Check your credit report, which you can request for free on AnnualCreditReport.com and make sure your credit score is within the minimum threshold for the loan program you’re considering.
+Check your credit report — which you can request for free on AnnualCreditReport.com — and make sure your credit score is within the minimum threshold for the loan program you’re considering.
 If it’s not, try boosting it by paying off revolving card balances and paying all of your credit accounts on time.

 Will I have somewhere to live during construction?
 If you’re making major renovations, you may need a place to stay while your fixer-upper is under construction.
 This adds to your costs and makes the process of moving into your new home more challenging.